mezleca/osu-stuff/README.md

 npm install

 # build it for your platform
-npm run make
+npm run build

 # or build for a specific platform
-npm run make:win    # windows
+npm run build:win    # windows
-npm run make:linux  # linux
+npm run build:linux  # linux

 # binaries folder: /dist/...